necrolingus/browser_platform_game/README.md

 - 👨‍💻 Made by **Leigh**, with a slightly excessive amount of iteration.
 - 🤖 Built with a lot of help from **Claude Code** (Anthropic's coding agent).
-- 👽 **Greyus Prime** has no agent and does not wish to comment at this time.
+- 👽 **The Greyus family** has no agent and does not wish to comment at this time.
+Except the emo one.
+He wrote a poem about it.

 ---